-Crispy on the outside and tender on the inside, this easy-to-make Low Fodmap Lemon Roasted Chicken is the perfect cook once, eat twice (or more) dish!
-Save the bones to make your own Low Fodmap Chicken Broth.
+Crispy on the outside and tender on the inside, this easy-to-make Low FODMAP Lemon Roasted Chicken is the perfect cook once, eat twice (or more) dish!
+Save the bones to make your own chicken broth.

 Don’t forget to save the bones!
-They’re perfect for making your own Low Fodmap Chicken Broth – a low fodmap flavor staple that can sometimes be difficult to find.
+They’re perfect for making your own Low FODMAP Chicken Broth – a low FODMAP flavor staple.

 - Salt and pepper

-- Preheat oven to 425°F. In a small bowl, mix together lemon zest and butter.
+- Preheat oven to 425°F. In a small bowl, mix together lemon zest and ghee.
 Set aside.